awsdocs/amazon-gamelift-developer-guide/doc_source/integration-server-sdk-cpp-ref-datatypes.md

 Required: No

 **onStartGameSession**
-Name of callback function that the Amazon GameLift service calls to activate a new game session\.
-Amazon GameLift calls this function in response to the client request [CreateGameSession](https://docs.aws.amazon.com/gamelift/latest/apireference/API_CreateGameSession.html)\.
-The callback function passes a [GameSession](https://docs.aws.amazon.com/gamelift/latest/apireference/API_GameSession.html) object \(defined in the *Amazon GameLift Service API Reference*\)\.
+Name of callback function that the GameLift service invokes to activate a new game session\.
+GameLift calls this function in response to the client request [CreateGameSession](https://docs.aws.amazon.com/gamelift/latest/apireference/API_CreateGameSession.html)\.
+The callback function passes a [GameSession](https://docs.aws.amazon.com/gamelift/latest/apireference/API_GameSession.html) object \(defined in the *GameLift Service API Reference*\)\.
 Type: `const std::function<void(Aws::GameLift::Model::GameSession)> onStartGameSession`
 Required: Yes

 **onProcessTerminate**
-Name of callback function that the Amazon GameLift service calls to force the server process to shut down\.
-After calling this function, Amazon GameLift waits five minutes for the server process to shut down and respond with a [ProcessEnding\(\)](integration-server-sdk-cpp-ref-actions.md#integration-server-sdk-cpp-ref-processending) call\.
+Name of callback function that the GameLift service invokes to force the server process to shut down\.
+After calling this function, GameLift waits five minutes for the server process to shut down and respond with a [ProcessEnding\(\)](integration-server-sdk-cpp-ref-actions.md#integration-server-sdk-cpp-ref-processending) call\.
 If no response is receive, it shuts down the server process\.
 Type: `std::function<void()> onProcessTerminate`
 Required: No

 **onHealthCheck**
-Name of callback function that the Amazon GameLift service calls to request a health status report from the server process\.
-Amazon GameLift calls this function every 60 seconds\.
-After calling this function Amazon GameLift waits 60 seconds for a response, and if none is received\. records the server process as unhealthy\.
+Name of callback function that the GameLift service invokes to request a health status report from the server process\.
+GameLift calls this function every 60 seconds\.
+After calling this function GameLift waits 60 seconds for a response, and if none is received\. records the server process as unhealthy\.
 Type: `std::function<bool()> onHealthCheck`
 Required: No

 **onUpdateGameSession**
-Name of callback function that the Amazon GameLift service calls to provide an updated game session object\.
-Amazon GameLift calls this function once a [ match backfill](match-backfill.md) request has been processed\.
+Name of callback function that the GameLift service invokes to pass an updated game session object to the server process\.
+GameLift calls this function when a [match backfill](https://docs.aws.amazon.com/gamelift/latest/flexmatchguide/match-backfill.html) request has been processed in order to provide updated matchmaker data\.
 It passes a [GameSession](https://docs.aws.amazon.com/gamelift/latest/apireference/API_GameSession.html) object, a status update \(`updateReason`\), and the match backfill ticket ID\.
 Type: `std::function<void(Aws::GameLift::Server::Model::UpdateGameSession)> onUpdateGameSession`
 Required: No

 ## StartMatchBackfillRequest<a name="integration-server-sdk-cpp-ref-dataypes-startmatchbackfillrequest"></a>

 This data type is used to send a matchmaking backfill request\.
-The information is communicated to the Amazon GameLift service in a [StartMatchBackfill\(\)](integration-server-sdk-cpp-ref-actions.md#integration-server-sdk-cpp-ref-startmatchbackfill) call\.
+The information is communicated to the GameLift service in a [StartMatchBackfill\(\)](integration-server-sdk-cpp-ref-actions.md#integration-server-sdk-cpp-ref-startmatchbackfill) call\.

 ### Contents<a name="integration-server-sdk-cpp-ref-dataypes-startbackfill-contents"></a>